-First of all, we should like to highlight that the purpose of this study was neither repairing nor quasi-equational relativizing [5] (that both have been done in [4]) but providing both a new and transparent insight into the equivalence of restricted implicativity and [subsirect]filtrality void of extra links (like ideality, REDPC, RCEP, dually Browerian semilattices and generalized Boolean algebras becoming practically useless in this connection, especially because, though congruence-distributivity immediately ensues from the subdirect filtrality, in view of Theorem 3.6, congruence-generalized-Booleanity could hardly do so) and a proper parameterization of it (being essentially beyond the scopes of both [5] and [4] at all) as well as really relevant connections between restricted implicativity and restricted disjunctivity advancing those immediate ones which have already been traced in [31].
+First of all, we should like to highlight that the purpose of this study was neither repairing nor quasi-equational relativizing [3] but providing both a new and transparent insight into the equivalence of restricted implicativity and [subsirect]filtrality void of extra links (like ideality, REDPC, RCEP, dually Browerian semilattices and generalized Boolean algebras becoming practically useless in this connection, especially because, though congruence-distributivity immediately ensues from the subdirect filtrality, in view of Theorem 3.6, congruence-generalized-Booleanity could hardly do so) and a proper parameterization of it (being essentially beyond the scopes of [3] at all) as well as really relevant connections between restricted implicativity and restricted disjunctivity advancing those immediate ones which have already been traced in [26].

-After all, this paper has definitely shown that [relative](sub)direct filtrality is a right intrinsic characteristic feature of (restricted)implicativity very much like [relative]ideality for (sub)direct products is that of (R)EDP[R]C (cf. [5] [[4]]).
+After all, this paper has definitely shown that [relative](sub)direct filtrality is a right intrinsic characteristic feature of (restricted)implicativity very much like [relative]ideality for (sub)direct products is that of (R)EDP[R]C (cf. [3]).

-And what is more, this paper has definitely shown that the conception of equality determinant initially introduced in [28] just for the sake of construction of propositional two-side sequent calculi (like LK; cf. [7]) with Cut Elimination Property for finitely-many-valued logics is valuable within the context of not merely General Logic but equally Universal Algebra.
+And what is more, this paper has definitely shown that the conception of equality determinant initially introduced in [23] just for the sake of construction of propositional two-side sequent calculi (like LK; cf. [5]) with Cut Elimination Property for finitely-many-valued logics is valuable within the context of not merely General Logic but equally Universal Algebra.

-Perhaps, the main problem remaining still open within this study is whether parameterized implicative [quasi]varieties have EDP[R]C. In view of [5], within the equational framework, it is equivalent to the question whether direct filtrality implies ideality for direct products.
-(In this connection, it is remarkable that Lemma 5.2 of [4] is not extendable to the "direct" - viz., parameterized - case, simply because, although $\mathbf{P}^{\text{SD}}\mathbf{P}^{\text{SD}}\mathsf{K} \subseteq \mathbf{IP}^{\text{SD}}\mathsf{K}$, generally speaking, $\mathbf{PP}^{\text{SD}}\mathsf{K} \notin \mathbf{IPK}$, even if $\mathsf{K} = \text{SI}(\mathsf{V})$, where V is a directly filtral variety - for just take $\mathsf{V} = \mathsf{DL}$ and any non-one-element direct power of any three-element subdirect square of \mathfrak{D}2 .)
-It would be equally interesting to elucidate whether distributive lattice expansions with [dual]discriminator have a (finite) equality determinant (just remind that both distributive lattices and finitely-valued Lukasiewicz' algebras as well as discriminator expansions of De Morgan lattices found in [31] do so).
+Perhaps, the main problem remaining still open within this study is whether parameterized implicative [quasi]varieties have EDP[R]C. In view of [3], within the equational framework, it is equivalent to the question whether direct filtrality implies ideality for direct products.
+It would be equally interesting to elucidate whether distributive lattice expansions with [dual]discriminator have a (finite) equality determinant (just remind that both distributive lattices and finitely-valued Lukasiewicz' algebras as well as discriminator expansions of De Morgan lattices found in [26] do so).